Azure-Samples/communication-services-javascript-quickstarts/ui-library-filesharing-ui-components/app/README.md

-# UI Library Components Sample React App
+# UI Library Sample - File Sharing using UI Components (React App)

 Please follow the below steps to run this sample app.